Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If there is a must-see when traveling to London, it is the British Museum.
 Not in vain, statistics state that it is the most visited tourist attraction in the whole city.

-Although it is estimated that only about 1% of all the material is exhibited in its rooms, when you visit you will realize that it is practically impossible to see it all.
-Unless you want to go for several days in a row, my advice is to select beforehand what you want to see depending on your interests.
-Undoubtedly, along with the changing of the guard in London, it is the main attraction of the city.
+Although it is estimated that only about 1% of all the material is exhibited in its rooms, when you visit it you will realize that it is practically impossible to see it all.
+Unless you want to go several days in a row, my advice is to select in advance what you want to see depending on your interests.

 Information and tips for the visit:

 • Audio guide: to enjoy the visit in a more complete way it is essential to rent an audio guide.
-With it you will receive information in Spanish on more than 260 objects housed in 61 different galleries.
-To pick it up you will have to go to the counter located in the Great Atrium, the first covered central courtyard that you find after entering.
+With it you will receive information in Spanish of more than 260 objects housed in 61 different galleries.

-• British Museum opening hours: except for unforeseen changes, the British Museum opens its doors every day at 10 am and closes at 17:00.
+• British Museum opening hours: opens its doors every day at 10 am and closes at 17:00.
 The last access is at 15:30.
 On the other hand, some rooms remain open on Fridays until 20:30.

 • Tickets for the British Museum: the museum does not charge admission to visitors.